-Putting off a spring exercise routine to avoid inevitable soreness?
+Putting off a new exercise routine to avoid inevitable soreness?
 Read on to find out what causes this soreness and ways you can decrease its severity, so you can focus the activities and sports you enjoy!

 DOMS (delayed onset muscle soreness) is muscle soreness that occurs 24 – 48 hours after a workout.
 It’s not the same as the pain that happens during training.